AlexaCRM/alexacrm.github.io/datapress/using-twig/twig_introduction.md

 - `reference` -- *(EntityReference)* reference to the bound record.
 - `record` -- *(Entity)* bound record object.
 - `wp_user` -- *(WP_User)* information about the current WordPress user.
-- `timezone`-- Overrides the date using the current user's timezone.
+- `timezone`-- Returns the timezone for the current user.
+The timezone should not be null and typically returns as a string.
+Example output: **America/New_York**, **UTC**.
+The format "Asia/Tokyo" is known as an [**IANA time zone name**](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
+The exact format depends on how the timezone is stored and managed in your WordPress setup.
+If you need to convert or manipulate this value further, you can use additional Twig filters or functions as needed.
-- `locale` -- Overrides the date using the current user's locale.
+- `locale` -- Return locale for the current user.
+Example output: **en_GB**

 Notice that `user.record` is more expensive performance-wise -- it retrieves data from Dataverse. `user.reference` only reads the local database and request parameters to calculate the entity reference.